jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 # Improvements
 - **Add automated tests for the Bash scripts**: The scripts are tested manually by running them and verifying the results.
-  It would be more efficient to automate tests  for argument validation, error handling, and other types of errors to make the project will be more reliable and easier to maintain.
+  It would be more efficient to automate tests  for argument validation, error handling, and other types of errors to make the project  more reliable and easier to maintain.

 - **Automate crontab setup** : The cron job must be added manually using `crontab -e`.
 An improvement would be to provide